bencodesall/bencodesall/README.md

 If you have landed on this page, I will assume you want to know more about me.

+***Quick Note**: Most of my code activity over the past 2 years has almost exclusively been for work and lives in a "work" account ([here](https://github.com/rv-bnowak)) with no publicly accessible repos.
+If you are a hiring manager and looking for code samples, please contact me directly.*

 ## Introductory Info

 A few "metrics" for consideration.